ona-li-toki-e-jan-Epiphany-tawa-mi/BASICfuck/README.md

 Pressing the F1 key while a brainfuck program is running will abort it, returning you to the input line.

+## How to build.

+At the time of development, I used CBM prg Studio (https://www.ajordison.co.uk). to create the .prg and disk images.
+I don't remember how the process went, but it shouldn't be too hard to figure out.

 ## How to load and run

 The .prg and disk image (.d64) for BASICfuck can be found in the releases tab